 Long, extended summers can be hard on our skin.
 In southern Illinois, this year has been a perfect example.
 Ninety-degree temperatures have been the norm in September and even into October.
 The sun’s rays may be less direct, warmer temperatures mean lighter clothes and more skin exposure.
-If you’ve already gotten out of the habit of applying sunscreen, this can spell trouble as UV radiation builds up over the day.
-Likewise, even if you’ve managed to avoid heat exhaustion and dehydration, the accumulative effect of summer can trigger a rash that takes you by surprise.
+If you’re out of the habit of applying sunscreen, this spells trouble as UV radiation builds over the day.
+Likewise, even if you’ve managed to avoid heat exhaustion and dehydration, the cumulative effect of summer can trigger a rash that takes you by surprise.

 Warmer temperatures mean a longer growing season.
 A lot more than just poison ivy can cause allergic dermatitis.
 Extended summers also mean more bugs…and more bug bites.
 Whether enjoying the great outdoors one last time or working out in the yard, if you’re experiencing end-of-summer skin problems, it’s time to schedule an appointment with the dermatologist.

 Skin Checks for the Whole Family

 - Whether it’s a severe case of chickenpox or some other communicable skin rash, children can bring all sorts of things home from school.
 If their skin is already vulnerable from months of summer sweating, an already bad skin reaction can get really ugly.

 - Sometimes, skin treatment can help more than one member of the family.
 If your child’s skin condition is affecting your health, know that you’re not alone.
 According to a new study that surprises nobody, three out of four caregivers of children with eczema were found to suffer from mild anxiety and depression.

 - As we get older, it becomes increasingly common and to find skin blemishes that need checked out by a dermatologist.
 If your freckles fade while one or more blemishes continue to worsen, see the dermatologist.